learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 np.random.randint(1,7) # you will get a random value between 1 and 6.
 See how it changes when you rerun
 ```

-Now, let's repeat this expermient 10 times, then 1000 times, then 1 million times, then 100 million times.
+Now, let's repeat this experiment 10 times, then 1000 times, then 1 million times, then 100 million times.
 You can do this by specifying the argument `size` within the numpy function used above.
 Store the values in the pre-defined variables below.